PrestaShop/prestashop-specs/back-office/wishlist.md

 Functional rules:
 I can modify the quantity, the combinations, and the customizations of all my favorites (in stock and out of stock) by clicking on the pencil icon.

-When I click on the Pencil, I am redirected to the product sheet to make my modifications.
-Once the changes are made, you will have to click on the heart to add the new product as a favorite.
-At this point, the new quantity, combination and / or customization will overwrite the original product in the favorites list.
+When I click on the pencil icon, I am redirected to the product page to make my modifications.
+Once the changes are made, I just need to click on the heart icon to add this new product as a favorite.
+The new quantity, combination and/or customization overwrites the original favorite in the list.

 ![wishlist screen 10](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-10.png)